seL4/rfcs/src/implemented/0200-domain-schedules.md

 with a one-element schedule of long duration.

 Apart from the value `(0, 0)`, the kernel will prevent the creation of entries with duration 0.
-The duration is in timer ticks, and on MCS the duration at the API level must be >= MIN_PERIOD.
+The duration is in timer ticks.

 The kernel initialises with an array where all entries are `(0, 0)`, apart from the entry at index 0, which will run domain 0 for the maximum expressible time.

+The last entry of the domain schedule array is reserved to be an end marker.
+This allows for a simpler domain schedule end check.

 The kernel will preserve the following invariants:

-- `ksDomainStart < config_DomScheduleLength`
+- `ksDomainStart < config_DomScheduleLength - 1`
-- `ksDomScheduleIdx < config_DomScheduleLength`
+- `ksDomScheduleIdx < config_DomScheduleLength - 1`
 - `schedule[ksDomainStart].duration ~= 0`
 - for all `i` with `0 <= i config_DomScheduleLength`,
   if `schedule[i].duration = 0` then `schedule[i].domain = 0`